Farmer using data insights to manage field of crops.

 • Combine the IDA add-on audit with your Integrated Farm Assurance (IFA) audit for maximum efficiency.

-• Prepare for the future of metric-based certification and footprint calculations with digital sustainability data.
+• Prepare for the future of metric-based certification and footprint calculations with digital processes.

 Image of a body of water with digital overlay of environmental technology concept and connected supply chains